-I'm Dillon Plunkett, a cognitive neuroscientist studying complex thought.
+I'm Dillon Plunkett, a cognitive (neuro)scientist studying complex thought.

 Research

-I did my PhD research in Joshua Greene's lab at Harvard.
+Currently, I work with Jorge Morales in the Subjectivity Lab.
+Previously, I did my PhD research in Joshua Greene's lab at Harvard.
 Before that, I did research in experimental epistemology, causal inference, and metareasoning with Tania Lombrozo and Tom Griffiths while working in the Concepts and Cognition and Computational Cognitive Science labs at UC Berkeley.

 As an undergraduate, I studied philosophy and psychology at Harvard.
 My thesis work focused on another topic I find fascinating: the rational and moral significance of personal identity.
 Precisely what makes some future person me and why should I care more about that person than other people?